Airmail: International services

 In the aftermath of the war, the Royal Engineers (Postal Section) and the Royal Air Force pioneered the first scheduled international airmail service between Folkestone, Kent and Cologne, Germany.
 The service operated between December 1918 and mid-1919; its purpose was to provide troops of the British Army stationed in Germany with a fast mail service. (see more at British Forces Post Office) Throughout the 1920s the Royal Air Force continued to develop air routes through the Middle East.

 On 25 December 1918, the Latécoère Airlines (later becoming the famed Aéropostale) became the first civilian international airmail service, when mail was flown from Toulouse, France, to Barcelona, Spain.
 Less than 2 months later, on 19 February 1919, the airmail service was extended to Casablanca, Morocco, making the Latécoère Airlines the first transcontinental airmail service.
+In June 1919, Alcock and Brown completed the first transatlantic airmail flight.

 The first airmail service established officially by an airline occurred in Colombia, South America, on 19 October 1920.
 Scadta, the first airline of the country, flew landing river by river delivering mail in its destinations.
 Australia's first airmail contract was awarded to Norman (later Sir) Brearley's Western Australian Airlines (WAA).
 The first airmail was carried between Geraldton and Derby in Western Australia on December 5, 1921.